White Dwarf (film): Reception

 Chicago Tribune noted Bruce Wagner joining with Francis Ford Coppola to create White Dwarf as a two-hour TV-movie and pilot for a possible series.
 They note the differences between the light and dark side cultures, with the light half mixing various culture's styles and periods, "with elements of the Old West, Victorian era and 20th century, including stagecoaches and radios.
 The dark half is medieval, with a king, a princess and an evil knight.
 They noted the film having "some spectacular computer-generated effects (especially the wall between the light and dark sides)", but according to Bruce Wagner, that was not an aspect upon which he wished to concentrate.
 Said Wagner, "The wall looks hot.
 The stuff that we did looks great, but I wanted to keep it limited.
 I didn't care so much about it.
 I wanted to create a template for our pilot where things were more emotional.
 I loved the stuff between Osh and Lady X. I'm enthralled every time I see those little scenes with Wagner playing in the background, this two-ton walrus alien obsessing over this gorgeous, ancient woman.
 And this whole scene where (Akada and Rampart) are examining her and she says, `Do you know what it's like to live forever?'
 I just love that stuff.
 When she elucidates what it is like to live forever...
 I really find that moving every time I hear her do that.
 There are little side stories that, to me, are really cool."

-New York Daily News wrote that Bruce Wagner's "Futuristic White Dwarf is a fuzt dud."
+New York Daily News wrote that Bruce Wagner's "Futuristic White Dwarf is a fuzzy dud."
 Their complaint was toward how illogical it was that in a time when interstellar travel was commonplace, dependence on stagecoaches and horseback was nonsense, and the "medical facilities, equipment and medications seem as primitive as the transportation system."
 They concluded the "participation of Francis Ford Coppola and Robert Halmi Sr. as executive producers with Wagner, as well as a fine production team, still doesn't make this movie worth more than about the 30 seconds it takes to watch one of Fox' promos for it."